 She did not leave.

-When my mother and her sisters divorced their husbands —- and there were A LOT of divorces — she had a hard time supporting them.
+When my mother and her sisters divorced their husbands —- and there were a lot of divorces — my grandmother had a hard time supporting them, feeling for them.
 I see, now, how jealous she must have been.
 It was the 70’s and 80’s, the height of feminism.
 How her daughters, unlike her, were allowed and even encouraged, to leave.

 When I left my first young husband after barely one year, my grandmother was so angry.
 She called me on the phone, in my new single-bedroom apartment, and said, “What’s wrong with you?!
 You’re leaving him, and he has a good job, but he doesn’t beat you, or anything!”